Nuclear power: Accidents

 The impact of nuclear accidents is controversial.
-According to Benjamin K. Sovacool, fission energy accidents ranked first among energy sources in terms of their total economic cost, accounting for 41 percent of all property damage attributed to energy accidents.
+According to Benjamin K. Sovacool, fission energy accidents ranked first among energy sources in terms of their total economic cost, accounting for 41% of all property damage attributed to energy accidents.
 Another analysis found that coal, oil, liquid petroleum gas and hydroelectric accidents (primarily due to the Banqiao Dam disaster) have resulted in greater economic impacts than nuclear power accidents.
-The study compares latent cancer deaths attributable to nuclear with immediate deaths from other energy sources per unit of energy generated, and does not include fossil fuel related cancer and other indirect deaths created by the use of fossil fuel consumption in its "severe accident" (an accident with more than five fatalities) classification.
+The study compares latent cancer deaths attributable to nuclear power with immediate deaths from other energy sources per unit of energy generated, and does not include fossil fuel related cancer and other indirect deaths created by the use of fossil fuel consumption in its "severe accident" (an accident with more than five fatalities) classification.
 The Chernobyl accident in 1986 caused approximately 50 deaths from direct and indirect effects, and some temporary serious injuries from acute radiation syndrome.
 The future predicted mortality from increases in cancer rates is estimated at 4000 in the decades to come.
-However, the costs have been large and are increasing.

 Nuclear power works under an insurance framework that limits or structures accident liabilities in accordance with national and international conventions.
 It is often argued that this potential shortfall in liability represents an external cost not included in the cost of nuclear electricity.
 This cost is small, amounting to about 0.1% of the levelized cost of electricity, according to a study by the Congressional Budget Office in the United States.
 These beyond-regular insurance costs for worst-case scenarios are not unique to nuclear power.
 Hydroelectric power plants are similarly not fully insured against a catastrophic event such as dam failures.
 For example, the failure of the Banqiao Dam caused the death of an estimated 30,000 to 200,000 people, and 11 million people lost their homes.
 As private insurers base dam insurance premiums on limited scenarios, major disaster insurance in this sector is likewise provided by the state.